INSaFLU/INSaFLU/README.md

 $ sudo qconf -am <your name>
 ```

-:warning: If you get an error about `qconf not found` no found or `SGE_ROOT not set`, do something like this:
+:warning: If you get an error about `qconf not found` or `SGE_ROOT not set`, do something like this:

 ```
 ### this need to be improved